Marry Me (2022 film)

-Marry Me is a 2022 American romantic comedy-drama film directed by Kat Coiro, with a screenplay by John Rogers, Tami Sagher, and Harper Dill.
-Based on the 2012 graphic novel of the same title by Bobby Crosby, it stars Jennifer Lopez as Kat Valdez, a pop star, who decides to marry Charlie Gilbert (Owen Wilson), a math teacher holding a "Marry Me" sign, after learning that her on-stage bridegroom Bastian (Maluma) has been having an affair.
-John Bradley, Sarah Silverman, Ricky Guillart, and Chloe Coleman also star in supporting roles.
+Marry Me is a 2022 American romantic comedy drama film directed by Kat Coiro, with a screenplay by John Rogers, Tami Sagher, and Harper Dill.
+Based on the 2012 webcomic of the same title by Bobby Crosby, it stars Jennifer Lopez as superstar Kat Valdez who decides to marry Charlie Gilbert (Owen Wilson), a math teacher holding a "Marry Me" sign, after learning that her on-stage bridegroom, Bastian (Maluma), has been having an affair.

 The film was announced in April 2019, with Lopez and Wilson set to star and Coiro joining the project as director.
 Universal Pictures acquired the film distribution rights in July 2019.
 Principal photography took place in Manhattan in October and November 2019.
 A soundtrack album of the same name by Lopez and Maluma was also produced.
 The lead single, titled "Pa' Ti", was released on September 24, 2020, and debuted at number nine on Billboards Hot Latin Songs, marking Lopez's highest chart debut in the United States since 2017.Marry Me premiered in Los Angeles on February 9, 2022, and was released in the United States theatrically and simultaneously available on Peacock Premium on February 11.
 It was delayed twice from an original February 2021 release date due to the COVID-19 pandemic.
-The film received mixed reviews from critics, grossing $50.5 million at the box office.
-Marry Me also became the most-streamed day-and-date title on Peacock.
+The film received positive reviews from critics, grossing $56.5 million against a budget of $23 million.
+On streaming, Marry Me became the most-streamed day-and-date title on Peacock.

 Plot

-Pop superstar Kat Valdez is a long known starlet of the Latin community who has had two failed high-profile marriages.
+Superstar Kat Valdez is a long-known star of the Latin community who has had four failed high-profile marriages.
 After "Marry Me", a song by Kat and her fiancé, Bastian, becomes a chart-topper across the world, they plan to hold their wedding ceremony in front of a streaming audience at one of Kat's concerts.
-Charlie Gilbert, a divorced math teacher, is guilt-tripped into attending the concert with his friend Parker and his daughter, Lou, who has lately been less enthused with her father.
+Charlie Gilbert, a divorced math teacher, is guilt-tripped into attending the concert with his friend Parker and his daughter Lou, who has lately been less than enthused with him.

-Right before Kat is prepared to go to the altar, Page Six showbiz gossip website uncover Bastian's infidelity with her assistant Tyra and broadcast it to her fans & backstage crew at the concert.
-Kat's manager shows her his phone, revealing the news to her.
-In distress, Kat sees Charlie in the crowd holding Parker's sign reading "Marry Me".
-To Charlie and everyone else's surprise, she impulsively decides to marry him.
+Just as Kat prepares to go to the altar, a showbiz gossip website publishes video of Bastian's infidelity with her assistant Tyra.
+Kat's manager shows her his phone, revealing the fast-spreading news to her.
+In distress, Kat sees Charlie in the crowd holding Parker's sign reading "Marry Me"; to the surprise of the entire venue, she impulsively decides to do so.

 Unsure, Charlie goes onstage and marries Kat in front of the world.
-After the ceremony, Kat refuses to speak with Bastian or Tyra as she and Charlie leave.
+After the ceremony, she refuses to speak with Bastian or Tyra as she and Charlie leave.
 The two are awkward and polite to each other before Kat goes home with a broken heart.
-The media is in a frenzy, speculating about Kat's mental state.